skiphansen/thelinkbox/README.md

 Special thanks to K7KAJ, N7LF, VK3JED and OH2LAK for helping me debug and
 test the pre-release versions of thelinkbox.

+Special thanks to WD5M for ongoing support and bug fixes.

-Thanks to the fine folks at sourceforge for hosting this and literally thousands of other open source projects.
-Please support the OSDN in anyway you can!
+Thanks to the fine folks at sourceforge and github for hosting this and literally thousands of other open source projects.

 ## How you can help